Tithes and Offerings

 Tithes and offerings can be submitted online our online donations page.

 It’s secure, and you can even set up recurring payments.
-You may also submit payments via check made out to Brookhaven Presbyterian, and mailed to: 1844 Tobey Road, Atlanta 30341.
+You may also submit payments via check made out to Brookhaven Presbyterian, and mail to: 1844 Tobey Road, Atlanta 30341.

 Become part of the Next Steps at BPC!